By Miranda Park

 2) There are about five million full-blooded Native Americans living in the United States.
 The other 98.5% of us are partial or full-blooded immigrants or their descendants.

-3) First- and second-generation immigrants are less likely than the rest of us to commit crimes.
+3) First- and second-generation immigrants are less likely than the rest of Americans to commit crimes.
 (See Note 1 below.)

-4) First- and second-generation immigrants added an estimated $2 trillion (that’s trillions with a “t”) to US GDP in 2016.
+4) First- and second-generation immigrants added $2 trillion (that’s trillions with a “t”) to the US GDP in 2016.

-Note 1: Many of the figures above were excerpted from a 2017 report by the Center for American Progress, which sounds like yet another PAC funded by secretive billionaires, conspiracy theorists, immigrant cabals, or Russian oligarchs.
+Note 1: Many of the figures above were excerpted from a 2017 report by the Center for American Progress, which sounds like yet another PAC funded by secretive billionaires, conspiracy theorists, or Russian oligarchs.
 It’s not, and all their figures are referenced.
-We urge you to visit their website.
+I urge you to visit their website.